MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/unified-routing-faqs.md

 ### Can all my users access application insights?
 How do I give access for everybody?

 Application Insights is meant for developer, support, and admin personas.
 Users with these roles and responsibilities can be set up to access Application Insights using Azure role-based access.
-More Information: [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal)
+More information: [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal)

 ### Not everyone in my organization can write queries.
 How do they use application insights?